The Maidstone Studios: Studio facilities

-Studios 1 and 2 have room for audience seating as well as room for sets.
-Studio 1 can handle 2,400 standing, 1,200 seated; Studio 2 can handle 250 seated.
-Both have large production galleries, are fully air-conditioned and can operate in SD or HD.
+Studio 1 can handle 2,400 standing, 960 seated; Studio 2 can handle 360 seated.
+Whilst Studio 3 cannot accommodate a seated audience, there is room for a small standing audience.
+The studios have large production galleries and can operate in 4K or HD.
 Studio 1 also includes two large scene dock doors to allow easy access for people, scenery and vehicles.
-Access to Stage 2 is via the studio's scene dock area.
-The studios do not currently have any camera equipment other than a limited number of tripods and pedestals, and hence visiting productions are required to hire-in equipment from elsewhere.
+Access to Studio 2 is via the studio's scene dock area.
+Studio 3 is used for small productions and green screen projects.

-Maidstone also has four edit suites, one dubbing suite, dressing rooms and green rooms, production and wardrobe departments, scenery departments, transmission and playback facilities.
+The studios offer multiple camera solutions including Sony and Grass Valley, multi-functional productions spaces including edit suites, sound & Foley suite, 35 production spaces and an American Diner which is available as a filming location or crew catering space.

-On the Maidstone Studios premises is a data centre that offers rack space for servers for local, national and international companies.
+On the Maidstone Studios premises is a data centre and office space available for hire.